 Attaching the USB or Ethernet cable to the camera is overcomplicated: You have to use the supplied screwdriver to remove a cap in the bottom rear of the camera and access the micro USB or Ethernet port.
 This helps deter someone from simply yanking the camera off its mount, but otherwise, there are no special design elements to protect against tampering or removal.
 Ring does offer a lifetime theft replacement; if the camera is stolen, the company will replace it free of charge.

 Ring security uses WPA, WPA2 and TLS, and all video streams are encrypted.
+Within the Ring app, you can add an extra layer of security by enabling two-factor authentication.
+Here's how to enable two-factor authentication (2FA) for Ring cameras.

 Video and Audio Quality